AperiodicMethods/Site/apmethods/docs/index.md

 To examine these methods, we use simulated data with known aperiodic and periodic properties in order to evaluate aperiodic methods and how they perform on neural data.

-Topics include:
+This broadly is organized into the following sections:
+- 0) Introduction: introducing the main ideas and approaches of this project
+    - This section introduces the list of included methods, examines their prevalence in the literature, and introduces the data simulations
+- 1) Method Evaluations: evaluating each method independently
+    - This section introduces each method and characterizes it's performance on simulated data
+- 2) Method Comparisons: comparing different methods head-to-head
+    - This section compares methods directly to each other, on simulated data
+- 3) Data Applications: examining method performance and comparing between methods on real data
+    - This section applies the methods to EEG and iEEG datasets, to evaluate their performance on real data

+Available materials are created as [Jupyter Notebooks](https://jupyter.org), and are intended to be executed and explored in a hands-on manner.
+There is a download link at the top left of the page, that can be used to download each page as a notebook.

+## Methods

+For this project, 'aperiodic methods' are broadly construed

+Methods included in this project:
 - Spectral Line Fitting (e.g. spectral parameterization)
 - Decomposition Methods (e.g. IRASA)
 - AutoCorrelation Measures
 - Fluctuation Measures (e.g. Hurst Exponent, DFA)
 - Complexity Measures (e.g.: fractal dimension)
 - Information Theory Metrics (e.g. entropy)

-Available materials are created as [Jupyter Notebooks](https://jupyter.org), and are intended to be executed and explored in a hands-on manner.
-There is a download link at the top left of the page, that can be used to download each page as a notebook.

 ## Reference